gooodis/cypress/README.md

 npm install cypress

 ## launch the cypress test runner
-npx cypress open
-and choose 'udemy-spec.js' test
+run in terminal - `npx cypress open` and choose 'udemy-spec.js' test
-shortcut: you can use command 'npx cypress run --spec "cypress/integration/udemy-spec.js"' for headless run.
+shortcut: you can use command `npx cypress run --spec "cypress/integration/udemy-spec.js"` for headless run.